Leo-Ipse/Odin-Recipe/README.md

 # Odin-Recipe
-Odin Project assignment
+The Odin Project Recipe Project from the foundations course.
-This shou;d display all the skills that I have learned from The Odin Project so far